waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Strategy vs Chuck:** Muscle (Lv 39) is the lead.
 Saving the Super Potion for in-battle emergency since Muscle has 66/127 HP and a level advantage.
 - **Matchup:** Muscle vs Primeape/Poliwrath.
 Beware DynamicPunch confusion.
 - **Battle Result:** Lost to Chuck.
 Wiped out by Poliwrath.
 - **Current Status:** Respawned at Cianwood Center.
 Team fully healed.
-Money: 8923.
+Money: 523.
+- **Inventory Update:** Bought 5 Hyper Potions, 4 Full Heals.
-- **Immediate Goal:** Buy supplies at Pharmacy.
+- **Immediate Goal:** Return to Gym and defeat Chuck.
-- **Shopping List:**
-  - **Hyper Potions:** Better value/slot efficiency for Muscle (127 HP).
-Aim for 4-5.
-  - **Full Heals:** Essential for DynamicPunch Confusion.
-Aim for 4-5.
 - **Rematch Strategy:**
   - Muscle (Lv 39) must be full HP for Poliwrath.
   - Use Full Heals to cure Confusion immediately.
-Do not rely on switching (free hits for Poliwrath).
   - Use Hyper Potions to stay out of crit range.
   - Muscle's Strength is the main damage source.
 - **Gym Trainers:** Defeated Yoshi, Lao, Nob, Lung.